remy-guillermin/WACCM-Analysis/Output/Analysis.md

   <p><strong>Index Visualization - IMF</strong></p>
 </div>

-We cannot see any obvious correlation between the error magniture and the IMF, same for its gradient.
+We cannot see any obvious correlation between the error magnitude and the IMF, same for its gradient.

 <div align="center">
   <img src="Figures/all/IMF-gradient.png" alt="IMF Gradient">